Cascoly Travel

 Dashaswamedh is Varanasi's most popular and accessible bathing ghat, with rows of pandas sitting on wooden platforms under bamboo umbrellas, masseurs plying their trade and boatmen jostling for custom.
 Its name, "ten horse sacrifices", derives from a complex series of sacrifices performed by Brahma to test King Divodasa: Shiva and Parvati were sure the king's resolve would fail, and he would be compelled to leave Kashi, thereby allowing them to return to their city.
 However, the sacrifices were so perfect that Brahma established the Brahmeshvara lingam here.
 Since that time, Dashaswamedh has become one of the most celebrated tirthas on earth, where pilgrims can reap the benefits of the huge sacrifice merely by bathing

-Sarnath, ancient Buddhist site
+Sarnath ancient Buddhist site

 Other links:

-• More India
+• Experience India

-• Markets
+• Africa

-• Images: religions of India
+• India